ecmwf-ifs/ecaeropt/README.md

      v1.0     Added IFS-CY49R1 with updated optical models from S. Remy v1.1     Added optical automatic plot functionality per specie of optical properties in the setting files.
-     v1.16    Several fixes of issues reported by Tim
+     v1.16    Several fixes of issues reported by Tim.
 ```

 # How to install